Find out how the Infrastructure and Projects Authority supports UK infrastructure abroad and helps overseas governments.

 What we do

-- strategic advice to overseas governments, regional development banks, multilateral organisations and think tanks, for example on assurance, PPP programmes and units, and national infrastructure plans
+- strategic advice to overseas governments, regional development banks, multilateral organisations and think tanks, for example on assurance, project preparation, project structuring and finance PPP programmes and units, and national infrastructure plans

 - training to overseas governments and multilateral officials on infrastructure topics

-- information, contacts and commercial advice on infrastructure and PPP-related issues to support HM Government’s engagements overseas including our infrastructure alliances with China and Brazil
+- information, contacts and commercial advice on infrastructure related issues to support HM Government’s engagements overseas including our infrastructure alliances with China and Brazil

-- a point of contact for UK government overseas infrastructure and PPP expertise
+- a point of contact for UK government overseas infrastructure expertise

 - organise and take part in overseas seminars, conferences, trade missions and events